-These ratios measure how effectively and efficiently a company is managing its assets and producing sales.
+Asset management ratios measure how effectively and efficiently a company is using its assets to produce sales and grow the business.

-Strong companies utilize their assets to create additional cash flow and revenue for their business to reinvest and redeploy back into operating activities.
-If a company has too much of their capital tied up in assets, this can lead to shortfalls in operating cash flow.
+Strong companies use their assets to create additional cash flow and revenue for their business.
+This additional capital can then be reinvested back into operating activities to generate more growth.
+If a company has too much of their money tied up in assets, this can lead to shortfalls in operating cash flow.

 You may be wondering: